by Rebecca Kelly

 About this guest contributor:

 Rebecca Kelly, daughter of a career diplomat, grew up in London, England, Khartoum, Sudan, and Washington, DC.
 She trained at the School of Washington Ballet.
 She holds a BA in Oriental Religion from Bryn Mawr College.
 She is the Artistic Director and Choreographer for Rebecca Kelly Ballet.
-She lives with her husband in New York City and in the Adirondack Mountains, and is artist Conor Broderick’s aunt.
+She lives with her husband in New York City and in the Adirondack Mountains.